akeneo/pim-helpcenter/content/updates/automation/4-Enhanced-rule-management.md

 ::: meta-data type="New" ee-only="true" link-to-doc="../articles/manage-your-rules.html#define-a-status-for-a-rule"
 :::

-You can now easily activate or deactivate your rules.
-Very useful when the creation/edition of the rule is not finished yet!
-Setting its status to "disabled" will pause the automatic execution of the rule.
+You can now easily enable or disable your rules.
+Very useful when the creation or edition of your rule is not finished yet!
+Setting its status to `disabled` will pause the automatic execution of the rule.
 Once the rule is ready, you just have to enable it to let it run!

 ![Define a status for your rules](../img/Rules_Status.png)